 What types of small business loans for women are available?

-All types of business loans are available, regardless of your gender.
+All types of business loans are available to business owners, regardless of your gender.
 However, you may be able to benefit from specialized loan programs that aim to get more women in business leadership roles and support you as your business grows.

 Compare online business loan options

-The requirements you’ll need to meet in order to qualify are going to vary based on the lender.
+The requirements you need to meet in order to qualify vary based on the lender.
 But there are some basic criteria that most lenders require applicants to meet.
 They or their business must

-- the ability to demonstrate a need for the financing you’re requesting
+- Have a demonstrated a need for the financing

 Your business may need to meet minimum age and annual revenue requirements as well.
 If you’re unable to meet those eligibility criteria, it may be worth looking into alternative or startup financing.